Adobe-Consulting-Services/adobe-consulting-services.github.io/_acs-aem-commons/features/packagers/asset-packager/index.md

 asset in /content/dam will be added.

 **2.** Page patterns to exclude.
 This accepts full paths to a page - this will exclude the page and any pages beneath it - as well as regex patterns.
-If a page is excluded (and pages should be added to the package) it will show up as an exclude in the filter definition for the page.
+If a page is excluded it will show up as an exclude in the filter definition for the page.
 ![image](images/page_exclude.png)

 **3.** Asset patterns to exclude.
 This accepts full paths to assets or folders as well as regex